JohnnyLearns/Netflix-Data-Engineering-Project/README.md

 # Netflix-Data-Engineering-Project
+An end-to-end data engineering project that builds and manages a Netflix analytics pipeline with dbt, Snowflake, and AWS, including data modeling, transformations, and reporting.
 ## Architecture
 ![Pipeline Flow](image.png)

-This project implements a Netflix analytics pipeline using dbt, Snowflake, and AWS.

 ##  Overview
 - **Tutorial-based:** Adapted from a YouTube tutorial on data engineering with dbt, Snowflake, and AWS.
 - **Pipeline Highlights:**